Peer-to-Peer-CDN/P2P-CDN/README.md

 Latency can still be improved by prioritizing peers for latency, to reach smaller round-trip times and therefore faster connection-establishment.
 Due to this project being limited in time, this mechanism remains to be solved by future work.

 ## Documentation
 This work was done as part of a Student Research Project at [OST - Eastern Switzerland University of Applied Sciences](https://www.ost.ch/en/).
-The link to the report will be inserted here as soon as it has been published.
+The published report can be found at [eprints.ost.ch](https://eprints.ost.ch/id/eprint/1097/).

 ## Concept
 ### Overview